lkroliko/ReliableEvents/README.md

 This library implements the **Transactional Outbox Pattern**: events are serialized and stored in the same database transaction as your domain state, then dispatched asynchronously by a dedicated worker.
 This guarantees **at-least-once delivery** with zero external dependencies beyond your existing EF Core database.

+> **⚠️ Important:** This library is intended for applications running as a single instance connected to an owned database.
+It does not support horizontal scaling or competing consumers.
+If you run multiple instances of your application against the same database, outbox events may be processed more than once.

 ## Features

 - 🔒 **Transactional safety** — events are persisted atomically with your domain state via EF Core